How to Fix Lint filter full sensor on LG DLEX8900V (Electric)

 Step 1

 The LG DLEX8900V uses an optical lint sensor mounted inside the filter slot to detect buildup — when fine lint dust coats the sensor lens, it scatters the light beam and causes the dryer to falsely report a full filter even after cleaning.
 Identifying this as the root cause early saves you from repeatedly cleaning a screen that was never the problem.
-Before starting, unplug the dryer from its 240V outlet to eliminate any electrical hazard during inspection.
+Before starting, unplug the dryer from its 240V outlet to eliminate any electrical hazards during inspection.

 Step 2